We visit the Phillip Island Penguin Parade in Australia to see if it’s worth the hype

 How: The Phillip Island Penguin Parade has several ticket options.
 We recommend the Penguin Plus level – well worth the extra cost.
 Book early, especially if visiting during school holidays.

-The penguins emerge at sunset and we recommend arriving at least an hour before (see the penguin calendar for timings).
+The penguins emerge at sunset and we recommend arriving at least an hour before (see the opening times for timings).
 If you book Penguins Plus tickets, aim for the seats closest to the beach (in particular, the clearing on the right side of the seating when facing the beach).

 There is no public transport from Melbourne to Phillip Island so your best option is to book a transfer (Phillip Island Taxis, +61 (03) 5952 2200 ) or hire a car with Hertz Australia.
 Allow 90 minutes to drive from Melbourne to Phillip Island and another 20 minutes to reach the Penguin Parade.